 Portablism is the practice of DJing with easily transportable gear.
 It was born out of a combination of curiosity and the desire to take Turntablism anywhere at any time.
 Its exponential growth is the reason why some are...
 Learn more!

 This guide will help you to get an overview about different controller options for performing with Serato DJ.
-The software company is based in Auckland, New Zealand and produces powerful software solutions for DJs and...
+The software company is based in Auckland, New Zealand and produces powerful software...
 Learn more!

-A host of new partner streaming services, including Tidal, Soundcloud, Beatport Link and Beatsource, give you instant access to 260 million songs and an impressive collection of...
+A host of new partner streaming services, including Tidal, Soundcloud, Beatport Link and Beatsource, give you instant access to 260 million songs and...
 Learn more!